getodk/docs/contributing.rst

   - follow the :ref:`image-names` guidelines

 .. warning::
-  Be sure you to not overwrite an existing image.
+  Make sure you do not overwrite an existing image.

 .. tip::
   If you have a problem running ss.py, check to make sure your :ref:`Python 3 virtual environment <docs-venv>` is activated.